ERS’s SNAP Distribution Schedule Database Allows for New Research on Program Impacts

 Studying the SNAP population can be challenging because participants may not always report their participation in the program and SNAP households are often under-represented in national surveys.
 USDA’s National Household Food Acquisition and Purchase Survey (FoodAPS) purposely oversampled SNAP households, and it is one of only two Federal national-level surveys that asks SNAP participants to report the day they last received SNAP benefits.

 ERS researchers used the SNAP Distribution Schedule Database to evaluate the accuracy of the reported last SNAP receipt dates in FoodAPS and found that self-reported SNAP receipt dates were largely accurate.
 Over 90 percent of the dates provided by the primary respondent in current SNAP households were in line with when the States report that they distribute SNAP.
 This measure of accuracy was no different when only households whose participation was confirmed through a match to administrative data were examined, or across States with different distribution spans.

 However, the last SNAP receipt date reported by former SNAP households (those not receiving SNAP in the past 30 days) were less likely to align with the State’s distribution schedule.
 It is possible for households to receive SNAP benefits outside of the regular distribution schedule, such as in the cases of emergencies or natural disasters.

-SNAP Policy Data Sets, by Laura Tiehen, Jessica E. Todd, and Christian A. Gregory, USDA, Economic Research Service, August 2019
+SNAP Policy Data Sets, by Laura Tiehen, Christian A. Gregory, and Jordan W. Jones, USDA, Economic Research Service, June 2022

 “SNAP Participants’ Eating Patterns over the Benefit Month: A Time Use Perspective,” by Karen S. Hamrick and Margaret Andrews, PLoS One, 11(7): e0158422, doi.org/10.1371/journal.pone.0158422, January 2016